Engagement Models: Meaning, Types, And Process

 The right engagement model, on the other hand, can help the client to get the most out of money invested, enjoy the smoothest and stress-free collaboration and great software in the end.

 Types of Engagement Models

 Choosing the right model does seem like a very responsible task.
 So how do you choose one?
 The first step towards the perfect fit is the discovery of all the types of IT engagement models, their advantages, disadvantages, and when they fit the best.

 The engagement models differ depending on the types of relationships between the client and vendor, and depending on the type of contract between the parties.
 Read on to discover the definitive list of the IT engagement model examples that are widely used in software development.

 Relationship-Based Business Engagement Models

 Engagement models differ based on the level of the vendor’s involvement in the project, and the client’s expectations from a vendor.
-Read on to learn about 3 main relationship-based engagement models and their particularities.
+Read on to learn about 3 main relationship-based engagement models in the IT industry and their particularities.